-'That's one of my best Wales wins'
+'One of my best Wales wins' - Biggar

 - Relive the match and reaction as it happened: Wales 20-17 Scotland

-In the stadium were Biggar's family, but there will be no wild post-match celebrations as he plans a trip to the cinema.
+Biggar's family were in the stadium but the post-match celebrations will be muted - including a trip to the cinema.

 "I've got a lot of family here and we've got a couple of days out of camp, so I'll be driving home and having a family evening I think," added Biggar.